-APPLICATION PROCEDURE 2020 - 2021
+APPLICATION PROCEDURE 2020- 2021

-Applicants should apply in the first instance using the Common Applications Form (CAF) of their home borough and the St. Vincent's Catholic Primary School SIF Form.
+Applicants should apply in the first instance using the St. Vincent's Catholic Primary School SIF Form.
 The child's Baptismal certificate and proof of date of birth must be presented at the time of application.
-We also require the Certificate of Catholic Practice, if applicable, and some proof of your address.
-You must complete a CAF.
-For the 2020/21 intake, the closing date for the applications is 15th January 2020. .Applications received after the closing date will be dealt with after the initial allocation process has been completed.
+We also require the Certificate of Catholic Practice, if applicable, and some proof of your address. .
+For the 2019/20 intake, the closing date for the applications is 15th January 2020. .Applications received after the closing date will be dealt with after the initial allocation process has been completed.

 All applicants will be notified on 16th April 2020 of the school's decision.
-If you do not complete both the CAF and the SIF and return them by the closing date, the governing body may be unable to consider you application against the oversubscription criteria and it is very unlikely that your child will get a place at the school.
-The Supplementary Information Form (SIF) is obtainable from the school or the school website (www.stvincentsprimary.org.uk) The Certificate of Catholic Practice can be obtained from the priest at the parish where the family normally worships and from the diocesan website.
-The CAF is also obtainable from the LA office of the home borough in which you are resident and should also be returned there.
+If you do not complete the SIF and return it by the closing date, the governing body may be unable to consider you application against the oversubscription criteria and it is very unlikely that your child will get a place at the school.The Supplementary Information Form (SIF) is obtainable from the school or the school website (www.stvincentsprimary.org.uk) The Certificate of Catholic Practice can be obtained from the priest at the parish where the family normally worships and from the diocesan website.